Syllabus - Computational Mechanics#

 All course due dates are identified in HuksyCT.
 Deadlines are based on Eastern Time; if you are in a different time zone, please adjust your submittal times accordingly.
 The instructor reserves the right to change dates accordingly as the course progresses.
 All changes will be communicated via the calendar or another appropriate notification.

 Late Policy: You must submit something for every due date.
-You can resubmit any assignment to get points back, but if you miss the submission date, its a 0.
+You can resubmit any assignment to get points back, but if you miss the submission date, the grade will automatically updat to 0.
 If you don’t have any answers, write a question in each problem and we will give you feedback for you to resubmit the assignment.

 Feedback and Grades#